AI Summary of Peer-Reviewed Research

 Key points

-• They report that Congress’s policy outcomes usually have broad support across party lines.
+• They report that policy outcomes usually command broad support across party lines.

-• They say Congress enacts as much or more legislation than it did in the 1980s and 1990s.
+• They say Congress now enacts as much or more legislation by volume than in the 1980s and 1990s.

 Disclosure